StephenCarlson/MiniHawk-VTOL/README.md

 The MiniHawk VTOL is a 3D-Printed Tricopter/Fixed-wing hybrid aircraft, capable of Vertical Take-off and Landing.
 As with its predecessor, the [OrangeHawk VTOL](https://diydrones.com/profiles/blogs/the-orange-hawk-tricopter-flying-wing-vtol-uav), the MiniHawk is intended for R/C, FPV and UAV experimentation.
 Mechanical artwork, build instructions, and configuration settings are provided in this repository.

+> **⚠️WARNING⚠️ PLEASE BE ADVISED - 12 DECEMBER 2021: With the prerelease of Version 2.1 in the works, some parts of this README are being rewritten, such as the build instructions and the _New_ Parts Tree Diagram, and an Exploded Assembly Diagram is being made.
+The images for the build process are over a year old and need to be updated with new images, but the essence they convey is still the same.
+A `development` branch really is in order at this point, to hide the mess of creation and retrofitting, but I figure that anything added is only helpful in this situation; one day when the README is truly stable, I'll make a development branch to hide future messes.
+Just be aware that some of this content needs to be mended or fixed.**

 **Milestones**
 | Date         | Event                         |
 |--------------|-------------------------------|